 Many alumni have continued on to graduate schools, including:

 - School of the Art Institute

 - Tulane University

 - University of Minnesota

 - Hands-on skills in all traditional mediums, as well as in contemporary media such as video and digital

-- Ideas through conversations with artists and the study of artists and movements
+- The capacity to develop new ideas through conversations with artists and the study of artists and movements

-- Ability to analyze, interpret, and critique art
+- The ability to analyze, interpret, and critique art

 - A personal style and vision for your artwork

 What unique experiences or opportunities will I have?